SUPABASE RLS IN THE WILD: 2026 MISCONFIGURATION ATLAS

 Misuse of auth.uid() |

-The first two modes account for 79% of all RLS findings.
-They are also the two failure modes that “RLS turned on” does not protect against — the dashboard shows a green checkbox in both cases.
+The first two modes are the bulk of what we see.
+Both are failure modes that “RLS turned on” does not protect against — the Supabase dashboard shows a green checkbox in both cases.

 Most-exposed table names

-These are the table names most frequently found in a misconfigured state across the corpus.
+These are the table names most frequently found in a misconfigured state in engagements.
 The naming gravity of AI generators is real — different builders converge on the same names, which makes these the highest-yield enumeration targets for an attacker.
+Ranking reflects relative frequency, not absolute counts.

 | 1 | users |